-PLS, short for Positive Learning Spirals, is a skill and practice-focused model that helps you resolve all kinds of conflicts in relationships with children in a learning oriented, developmentally supportive manner.
+PLS, short for Positive Learning Spirals, is a skill and practice-focused model that helps you resolve all kinds of everyday situations and conflicts in relationships with children in a learning-oriented, developmentally supportive manner.

-The models and principles in this course are relevant to support all children’s optimal development, and in particular for those who need extra support, who are struggling from trauma, stress, or other self-regulation related diagnoses and issues.
+The models and principles in this course are relevant to support all children’s optimal development, and in particular, for those who need extra support, most children in the 2-5 age group, and also older children who are face life challenges, transitions, struggling from stress or trauma, or other self-regulation related issues and even diagnoses.

 For families, schools and kindergartens

 This course and the PLS regulation support model is relevant for parents and those who work with children in school or kindergarten.
 It is also relevant to others who want to better understand themselves and their own reactions to relational stress and trauma.

 After this course, you will have a clear idea about how to resolve everyday conflicts and create a relational environment that supports children’s self-regulation capacity and that is supportive of children’s development in general.

 In this course you will learn about:

 - Communication and conflict resolution with the PLS regulation support model, the Response Funnel and The Perspective Spiral.

 - The 5 phases of developmentally supportive conflict resolution.

 - The skills to develop to master each phase.